MetaStoreOpening/MetaStoreOpening.github.io/_posts/2022-05-09_in_the_line.md

 thumbnail: in_the_line_th.jpg
 youtube_id: lSKhBbXav-8
 ---
 The weather was nice.
-It was somewhat windy, temperature is in the high 60s, so when I was in shade I could feel cold, but on the sun I felt warm.
+It was somewhat windy, the temperature was in the high 60s, so when I was in the shade I could feel cold, but in the sun I felt warm.